ytthuan/LeoSQLServerRServices/PredictiveMaintenance/R/Readme.md

+# Predictive Maintenance
-This is the R (Microsoft ML Server) code for Predictive Maintenance template using SQL Server R Services.
+This is the R (Microsoft ML Server) code for Predictive Maintenance template using SQL Server ML Services.

 The template solves the following problems: